bastien-pruvost/codifeed/README.md

 ### Social Interactions

 - **Engagement System** - Like posts
-- **Follow Network** - Follow/unfollow other developers to build your network
+- **Follow Network** - Follow/unfollow other users to build your network

 ### Feed & Discovery